 - The date of the painting is unknown, but it belongs to the painter's youth in Padua.
-Date ranges from 1453, when Mantegna married Nicolosia Bellini (daughter Jacapo Bellini painter and the sister of Giovanni and Gentile, both painters as their father), and 1460 when he left for Mantua.
-The scene is set within a marble frame.
+Date ranges from 1453, when Mantegna married Nicolosia Bellini, daughter Jacapo Bellini painter and the sister of Giovanni and Gentile, both painters as their father, and 1460 when he left for Mantua.
+Bellini's Presentation at the Temple, explicitly inspired by Mantegna's, dates to around the latter year. - The scene is set within a marble frame.
 The cushion on which the Child lies stands on it and partially juts out. - The Virgin Mary, in the foreground, is holding the Child while a bearded priest is near her.
 At the centre, in the shade, is Joseph with a halo.
 Also in the background, at the sides, two spectators without haloes have been identified as possibly Mantegna's self-portrait and a portrait of his wife.